roc-streaming/roc-toolkit/docs/sphinx/internals/threads.rst

 Queues
 ======

 Threads in Roc typically don't have a lot of shared state.
-They are very isolated and communicate only via packet and task queues.
+They are very isolated and communicate only via packet, frame, or task queues.
 With this approach, most components do not have to bother with synchronization.

 The queues between threads are usually lock-free and on some platforms also wait-free, which helps to avoid priority inversion problems (when real-time or high-priority thread is blocked or delayed by low-priority threads).